Leninner/results-serop/README.md

 ## Description

-This repository contains the solutions to the challenges proposed by Senirop.
+This repository contains the solutions to the challenges proposed

 ## How to use